Paraclimbing

-Paraclimbing is competitive climbing for athletes with disabilities.
+Para Climbing is competitive climbing for athletes with physical disabilities.

 The classification system defines who is eligible to compete in paraclimbing and groups athletes with eligible impairments into sports classes.
-Athletes are placed into a sport class based on how much their impairment affects their ability to carry out the fundamental activities in paraclimbing.
+Athletes are placed into a sport class based on how their impairment affects their ability to carry out the fundamental activities in paraclimbing.

 Sports classification for competitions differentiates paraclimbing from adaptive climbing in general.

 Participation and classification

-Paraclimbing includes multiple categories based on impairment type and functionality.
-The International Federation of Sport Climbing (IFSC) governs classification rules, which are also used by USA Climbing (USAC), the governing body for paraclimbing in the United States.
+Para Climbing includes multiple categories based on impairment type and functionality.
+World Climbing (formerly International Federation of Sport Climbing) governs classification rules, which are also used by USA Climbing (USAC), the governing body for Para Climbing in the United States.